-Failure to comply with the travel policies outlined in this manual will lead to immediate revocation of organization recognition by the VP of Student Services.
+Failure to comply with the travel policies outlined in this manual will lead to immediate revocation of organization charter by the VP of Student Services.

 Student groups are not allowed to travel unless they have received approval from Student Life.
-Groups traveling without approval from Student Life may have their recognition revoked.
+Group traveling without approval from Student Life may have their charter revoked.